Scraping website data into Airtable

 If the test integration button didn't return a 'test passed' message it's likely an issue with your Airtable configuration.
 Follow the steps below for solutions to common error messages:

-• 'Something went wrong': make sure to press the ENTER key after entering the API, Base ID and Table name into the input fields
+• 'Something went wrong': make sure to press the ENTER key after entering the Personal Access Token, Base ID and Table name into the input fields

 • 'Base ID or table name may be incorrect or may not exist': verify that the base ID matches the base that you wish to scrape data into, and ensure that a table with the exact same name that you entered in the 'Table name' section exists in that base